abvita/url-shortener-v2/README.md

-# shortlnk - MEAN Stack URL Shortenter
+# shrinkr - MEAN Stack URL Shortenter
 A simple and easy URL shortener app built with Node, Express, Angular 7, and MongoDB.

 ### To serve app locally: